GEUS-Glaciology-and-Climate/GrIML/paper/paper.md

 1. Provide a usable workflow for post-processing of rasterised water body classifications
 2. Document the criteria for classifying an ice marginal lake
 3. Showcase a transparent workflow that, in turn, produces an open and reproducible ice marginal lake dataset that adheres to the FAIR principles [@wilkinson_fair_2016]
-4. Produce inventories that map the areal extent and frequency of ice marginal lakes across Greenland, which demonstrate ice marginal lake evolution under a changing cliamte
+4. Produce inventories that map the areal extent and abundance of ice marginal lakes across Greenland, which demonstrate ice marginal lake evolution under a changing climate

 There have been many different approaches to classifying ice marginal lakes with remote sensing techniques [@shugar_rapid_2020;@rick_dam_2022].
-Packages exist for handling satellite and spatial data, such as GrIML's two key dependencies, Geopandas [@kelsey_geopandas_2020] and Rasterio [@gillies_rasterio_2019], as well as others (e.g. SentinelHub, Google Earth Engine).
+Packages exist for handling satellite and spatial data, such as GrIML's two key dependencies, Geopandas [@kelsey_geopandas_2020] and Rasterio [@gillies_rasterio_2019], as well as others such as SentinelHub [@sentinelhub_2024] and Google Earth Engine [@gorelick_2017].
 Remote sensing object classification and post-processing routines are usually available in connection with scientific publications, however, few are available as open, deployable packages.
 The GrIML post-processing Python package addresses this gap, for the benefit of the future generation of ice marginal lake inventories and for others in the scientific community to adapt and use themselves.

 # Usage